 - Safety related items in the public right of way

-To report any of the above issues after regular service hours, please click here to contact the SLC Streets Response Team.
-Report non-urgent issues and request service at slc.gov/request-report/ or contact the Streets Division during regular service hours.
+To report any of the above issues after regular service hours, please call the Streets Division at 801-535-2345.

-Salt Lake City Street Sweeping Provides the Following
+The Salt Lake City Street Sweeping Team strives to complete the following goals:

-The traffic signals group maintains, repairs and programs all of the signals, crosswalks and electronic traffic control devices in Salt Lake City not including State owned roads.
-This group is involved with design, review and inspection of new signal projects.
+The traffic signals group maintains, repairs, and programs all of the signals, crosswalks, and electronic traffic control devices in Salt Lake City not including State owned roads.
+This group is also involved with the design, review, and inspection of new signal projects.

 Water, Sewer, and Stormwater

-Report a water, sewer, or stormwater emergency to Salt Lake City Public Utilities 24-hour dispatch line:.
+Report a water, sewer, stormwater, or utility cover emergency to Salt Lake City Public Utilities 24-hour dispatch line at 801-483-6700.